 There are two main reasons for this.
 You might be moving house or unhappy with your child’s current school.

-You can apply for an in-year place up to four weeks before the place is needed.
-Exceptionally, parents seeking an in-year place starting in September 2021 can apply from May 2021.
-These applications will be considered from 14 June 2021.
+You can apply for an in-year place up to four school weeks before the place is needed.
+If you are offered a place, the school will require your child to start at the school within four school weeks.
+Exceptionally, parents seeking an in-year place starting in September 2024 can apply from 1 May 2024.
+These applications will be considered from 10 June 2024.

 - Before you apply